 15. How long will you be taking photos on the wedding day?

 This should be covered in their package details.
 Do they show up early to take photos while the bride & groom are getting ready?
 Can they stick around for the reception/cake cutting/first dance?
+What happens in the case that they have to stay longer than the contract specifies?

 16. What are the payment terms?
 When would I need to pay a deposit?